 The majority of the shareholders are Koyukon Athabascan people.While headquartered in Anchorage, Alaska, the company has strong social and cultural ties to its villages and is committed to meeting its economic, social and cultural obligations to its shareholders.
 The company played an active role in helping to rebuild Galena after a historic flood nearly wiped away the village in 2013.
 It assists with community service projects including the securing of new market tax credits, which benefited the Elder Center and offers employment and opportunity to local individuals.
 Gana-A'Yoo’s mission statement is “we are a unique company and people, ‘Tleeyegge Hut'aane’, thriving for thousands of years by adapting to the environment.”

-Today it serves 1,200 shareholders primarily of Koyukon Athabascan descent who consider the company and all its subsidiaries with a mission “to Strengthen the Pride of our People.”
+Today it serves over 1,200 shareholders primarily of Koyukon Athabascan descent who consider the company and all its subsidiaries with a mission “to Strengthen the Pride of our People.”